sunfounder/raspad3/docs/source/quick_user_guide.rst

 Volume and Brightness Settings
 --------------------------------------

-Now, the red LED is lit up, that is to say the RasPad is on.
+Next to the power button, the red LED should now be lit, indicating that the RasPad is powered on.

 .. image:: img/assembling27.png
   :width: 600
   :align: center

-At this point, the RasPad should be in the boot-up state.
-If the screen is too bright, short press the brightness button to enter the brightness adjustment page.
+At this point, the RasPad should be booted up.

+If the screen is too bright, give the brightness button a short press to enter the screen-brightness adjustment page.

 .. image:: img/assembling28.png
   :width: 600